daniestevez/gr-satellites/docs/source/command_line.rst

 limit playback speed to 1x and use the ``--start_time`` parameter followed by the timestamp in ISO 8601 format (``YYYY-MM-DDTHH:MM:SS``) to indicate the start time of the recording.

+Treating unknown args as warning
+""""""""""""""""""""""""""""""""

+Using the argument ``--ignore_unknown_args`` will change the behaviour on unknown arguments to a warning instead of exiting with an error.
+This can be useful when running in automated scripts and some options may not be available on that satellite.
+For example the ``--f_offset`` and ``--use_agc``

 .. _GQRX: https://gqrx.dk/
 .. _gr-frontends: https://github.com/daniestevez/gr-frontends